Directly to content

 Do you object to the WOZ value?

-You can make a telephone appointment with one of our assessors.
 You can set a date and time in our agenda. www.derbg.nl/contact/afspraak.
 The assessor will call you.
 Together with you, they will determine whether or not a mistake has been made and making an official objection will not be necessary.
 Often, objecting will not be necessary.

 Do you still object against the WOZ value or the explanation after talking to the assessor?